Newry: Local government

 The city of Newry is part of Newry, Mourne and Down District Council.
 The 2019 Newry, Mourne and Down District Council election resulted in 3 Sinn Féin, 2 SDLP and 1 Independent councillors being elected in the Newry electoral area, only change from the 2014 result was Kevin McAteer who went from SDLP to Independent in 2015 stood down in 2017 to be replaced by Michael Savage.
 Individually Roisín Mulgrew replaced her party colleague Liz Kimmens, while independent Davy Hyland was replaced by another independent, Gavin Malone.

-Northern Ireland Assembly
+Northern Ireland assembly

-Newry is part of the Newry and Armagh assembly constituency.
+Newry is part of the Assembly constituency of Newry and Armagh.
 In the 2017 elections, the following were elected to the Northern Ireland Assembly: Megan Fearon, Cathal Boylan, Conor Murphy (all members of Sinn Féin), Justin McNulty of the SDLP and William Irwin of the DUP.

+Note: The columns in this table are used only for presentational purposes, and no significance should be attached to the order of columns.
+For details of the order in which seats were won at each election, see the detailed results of that election.

 Westminster

-Together with part of the district of Newry, Mourne and Down, Newry forms the Newry & Armagh constituency for elections to the Westminster Parliament and Northern Ireland Assembly.
-The Member of Parliament is Mickey Brady of Sinn Féin.
-He won the seat in the 2015 United Kingdom general election.
+Together with part of the district of Newry, Mourne and Down, Newry forms the constituency of Newry and Armagh for elections to the Westminster Parliament.
+The Member of Parliament is Dáire Hughes of Sinn Féin.
+He won the seat in the 2024 United Kingdom general election.